310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Madara %}
 Kanata-saaan?
-Sorry for interrupting your chatter, but could you come over here for a second?
+Sorry for interrupting your chatter, buuut could you come over here for a second?
 {% endbubble %}

 {% bubble Kanata v2 %}